morgoe/yogaruka/terms/general.md

 One week notice is required to cancel, after minimum contract period is complete.

-Minimum contract period for Monthly Membership is one month (one debit).
+Minimum contract period for Monthly Membership is 3 months (3 debits).
 At the end of the minimum contract number, the membership will continue on a monthly basis unless you notify us by email with minimum one week notice of your intent to discontinue membership.

 ### Suspensions